manishspuri/caryaar/README.md

 caryaar
 =======

-A web/mobile app for carpool with Rails Api, AngularJs and Phnonegap.
+A web/mobile app for CarPool with Rails API, AngularJS and Phonegap.